 If this sounds like you, then I have a tutorial for you.
 Go ahead and cut away.
 In the end you can still feel free to change your mind at any time.

 Step One: Prepare the Workspace

-- Open the layered scrapbook page (File > Open) with which you wish to work.
+- Open a layered scrapbook page (File > Open) or other digital project.

-- In the Layers panel, click on the layer that you want to cut out of to activate.
+- In the Layers panel, click to activate the layer that you want to cut out of.
 In this case, I’ve activated my gray background paper layer.

 - Press the letter D to reset the Color Chips to the default of black and white.